Metacomet Commissioner Service

 - Know chartered organizations and prospective ones.

-- Learn about resources and characteristics of the neighborhood, which may affect a unit.
+- Learn about the resources and characteristics of the neighborhood, which may affect a unit.

 - Know the district and council.